International School of Beijing 北京顺义国际学校 Co-hosted with · 联合主办

 forever.

-"The best thing a teenager can do this year is make something real — and then make a better version of it.
-That changes who you are."
+"The best thing a teenager can do this year is make something real — and then make a better version of it."

 • i.